shomykohai/quest-system/docs/api/quest_manager.md

 > If a pool in the dictionary is not present in the QuestSystem children, it gets skipped.

 #### _[Dictionary](https://docs.godotengine.org/en/stable/classes/class_dictionary.html)_ **serialize_quests(pool:** [String](https://docs.godotengine.org/en/stable/classes/class_string.html)**)**
-> Serialize all the properties of the quests of a pool and returns them as a dictionary.<br>
+> Serialize all the properties of all quests and returns them as a dictionary.<br>
 > ```json
 > {
 >    "1":